Preparing for WWU

 5. Placement Test Opportunities

 During Transitions, a Math Placement Test is offered twice (7:45am and 2:00pm) and the Management Information Systems (MIS) 220 Equivalency Exam is offered once (7:45am).
 Please refer to the schedule section of the website for more information.
 You are encouraged to pre-register/pre-pay online ($30) for the MPT or you will need to bring $30 (cash or check only) and pay at the time of the test.
-The option to pre-register/pre-pay will be made available after the Transitions reservation system opens in June.
+You may now pre-register/pre-pay for the Math Placement Test at Transitions by clicking HERE.

 Additionally, a Spanish Placement Test will be offered.
 If you are planning to take Spanish in Fall quarter, you should take the exam.
 If you are planning to take Spanish, but not in the Fall, do not take the exam during Transitions as you will be asked to retake it again later.
 The Spanish Placement Test is a 30-minute test.
 There is an anticipated fee for this test; the amount has not yet been confirmed.
 We will update the Schedule section, FAQ #17 about the SPT and other areas of the website as soon as it is confirmed.

 Get started with your academic planning by exploring online academic advising and registration tools.
 If you have any questions about using these resources, please call the Academic Advising Center at 360.650.3850.
 Please note that your first opportunity to meet in person with an advisor will be at Transitions in July.